Wasp Network (film): Production

 In April 2017, it was announced that Olivier Assayas would write and direct Wasp Network.
 Based on Fernando Morais' book called The Last Soldiers of the Cold War, it would tell the story of Cuban spies in American territory during the 1990s.
 In May 2018, it was announced that Pedro Pascal and Édgar Ramírez would star in the film.
 In September, Penélope Cruz, Wagner Moura and Gael García Bernal were added to the cast.
 Adria Arjona was added to the cast in December.
 In February 2019, Ana de Armas was cast.

 Filming began in Cuba on 18 February 2019, and wrapped on 4 May 2019.

 Release

-The film had its world premiere at the Venice Film Festival on 1 September 2019.
-It has also been screened at the Toronto International Film Festival, the Deauville American Film Festival, the San Sebastián International Film Festival, the New York Film Festival, the BFI London Film Festival. and the Mumbai Film Festival.
+The film premiered at the Venice Film Festival on 1 September 2019.
+It also screened at the Toronto International Film Festival, the Deauville American Film Festival, the San Sebastián International Film Festival, the New York Film Festival, the BFI London Film Festival. and the Mumbai Film Festival.

-Netflix acquired the distribution rights to the film in January 2020 and distributed it worldwide on 19 June 2020.
+Netflix acquired distribution rights to the film for the world excluding France, Eastern Europe, the Baltics, Russia, Greece, Portugal, Italy, the Middle East, Israel, China and worldwide airlines in January 2020, releasing it on 19 June 2020.